"Bloom Syndrome" – What Is It?

 Endocrinology

-• Annual fasting glucose and lipid profile starting at 10 LJ
+• Annual fasting glucose tests and lipid profile from 10 years of age

 Orthopedics